alessandrobologna/rust-lmi-demo/README.md

 #### Key Observations

 - **Steady I/O:** All three are stable.
-512 and LMI are essentially tied on tail latency; 128 is consistently slower.
+512 and LMI are essentially tied on tail latency; 128 is consistently just a little (~2%) slower.
 - **Bursty I/O:** Latency stays similar across endpoints, but LMI shows a small 5xx rate during the spike (0.05%), while standard Lambdas remain clean.
 - **CPU break‑point:** LMI shows 5xx even in the first stage and becomes worse than 512 by **~60 rps**, then degrades sharply at 120 rps (p95 > 1s, 5.85% 5xx).
 This is the clearest break‑point where a modest 512 MB standard Lambda outperforms LMI for CPU‑bound work.
 - **Mixed:** LMI stays close to 512 at low rate, but tail latency and 5xx rise in the final ramp (stage 3 p99 ≈ 227 ms, 5.1% 5xx), while 512 remains stable.